Mutual of Omaha & United World

 |Cannot be cancelled due to developing health conditions|

-Mutual of Omaha/United World offers a ‘household discount’ of 12% (varies by state).
+Mutual of Omaha/United World offers a ‘household discount’ of 12% (varies by state; see below).
 Mutual of Omaha’s household discount is unique from other insurance companies in that if you simply live with another person over the age of 60, they give you a discount on your premiums.
 Most insurance companies require that both you and your spouse have the same insurance company to receive a discount.

 Medicare Supplement Plan F & Plan G